Pimentoso/mini4wdchrono/README.md

 ## Building the lap timer

 The ```3d_models``` folder contains the 3d-printable models for building the main structure.
-You will need:

-- 4x wood/metal/plastic tube, 20mm diameter, 200mm length
-- 2x wood planks, 5x50 mm size, 400mm length

-Pictures coming soon.
+Print 2 joints.
+You will also need 3 wood planks, a couple 10mm self-threading wood screws, and zip ties.

+[PICTURES COMING SOON]

+Drill 3 holes in the middle of the 3 lanes of a mini4wd track piece.
+Put the photoresistors under the holes and fix them with tape.
+Put the lap timer over the 3 holes, and stick the LED strip underside the lap tiper, so that it casts light on the sensors.
+The mini4wd car passing over the photoresistor will trigger a lap.

 ## Usage on OSX